Do you know if your business is overpaying for its gas and electricity?

 Medium-sized businesses are classed as having between 50 and 250 employees.
 Energy usage is likely to vary for medium-sized businesses.
 It’s important bear that in mind when comparing energy costs.

-The average medium-sized business will use 40,000 kWh of electricity and 35,000 kWh of gas per year.
-At 13.86 pence per kWh for electricity and 2.228 pence per kWh for gas, they would face an average yearly bill of £6,462 per year.
+The average medium-sized business will use 40,000 kWh of electricity and 35,000 kWh of gas per year at 18.06 pence per kWh for electricity and 4.22 pence per kWh for gas.

 What is the average large business energy bill?